-Yes, on July 4, 2007, as our nation celebrated its independence, Uecker and then-sidekick Jim Powell spent roughly 15 minutes during the Pirates-Brewers game discussing the “furrier” convention that was setting up shop in their hotel the night before.
+Yes, on July 4, 2007, as our nation celebrated its independence, Uecker and then-sidekick Jim Powell spent roughly 15 minutes during the Pirates-Brewers game discussing the “furrier” convention that had set up shop in their hotel the night before.
 It was the annual Anthrocon at the Westin Hotel, and Uecker and Powell were seriously creeped out.

 “The Pennsylvania Animal Society is down there to make sure none of the members of that convention are infected with anything.
 Licenses being issued this morning,” deadpanned Uecker.
 “Furriers!”